 }

-This site's definition needs to exist in both places, and the names must match.
+This site definition must exist in both repositories, and the names must match exactly.

 Step 2: Conversion

-Like it says here, data will not be affected, but it will build and deploy all environments.
+Although the conversion does not affect your data, it will build and deploy all environments.

-Depending on the number of environments, this could take a long time.
-If any build fails at this point, it will automatically re-try.
-If you have your rendering hosts configured correctly inside your build file, it should also automatically create those deployments as well.
+Depending on the number of environments, this process may take some time.
+If a build fails, the system will automatically retry.
+If your rendering hosts are configured correctly in the build file, Sitecore will also create deployments for them automatically.

 Step 3: Validation

-While the editing host has its own configuration.
+Meanwhile, the editing host has its own configuration and deployment pipeline:

-• Only the changed editing host is deployed.
+- Only the updated editing host is deployed